wso2/docs-ob-toolkit-cds/en/docs/try-out/arrangement-management-api-flow.md

         consent_revocation_listener = "com.wso2.finance.open.banking.uk.consent.mgt.listener.AUConsentRevocationListener"
         ```

-     5. The “sub” and “iss” claims in the Bearer JWT of the request sent to the Data Recipient's CDR Arrangement
+     5. The `sub` and `iss` claims in the Bearer JWT of the request sent to the Data Recipient's CDR Arrangement
         Revocation endpoint should be the ID of the Data Holder, which was obtained from the CDR Register.
         ```
         [open_banking.au.data_holder]
         client_id = "dataholderbrand"
         ```

-     6. To persist recipient_base_uri as service provider metadata, add the following configuration to the `<APIM_HOME>/repository/conf/deployment.toml` file.
+     6. To persist `recipient_base_uri` as service provider metadata, add the following configuration to the `<APIM_HOME>/repository/conf/deployment.toml` file.
         ```
         [[apim.devportal.application_attributes]]
         required = false